AureaFlamma/midas-cli/roadmap.md

 8. Other controls
   a.
 Delete holding:
-    -  by name
+    - by name ✅
-    - with menu
+    - with menu ✅
   b.
-Sort by
+Sort by - to do after database
 9. Request caching
 10. Migrate to database.
 11. Multi-metal